daos-stack/daos/doc/admin/installation.md

 !!! note
     Several parameters can be set (e.g., COMPILER=clang or COMPILER=icc) on the scons command line.
-Please see `scons --help` for all the possible options.
+Please see `scons-3 --help` for all the possible options.
     Those options are also saved for future compilations.

 ### Environment setup